-I asked a member of our forum to explain Primer to me, because he seemed to get it and I did not.
+I asked a member of our forum to explain Primer to me, because he seems smart and I do not.

 This was the email I got in reply. -Teague